Ga 1:6-8 ¶ I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:

 How that by revelation he made known unto me the mystery; (as I wrote afore in few words, Whereby, when ye read, ye may understand my knowledge in the mystery of Christ) Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ by the gospel:

 Notice the wording in verse 6, fellowheirs, and of the same body.
-When you understand the significance of the mystery of God, you begin to realize that the gospels and epistles written before Paul disclosed the mystery of God, lack the entire gospel message regarding the salvation process.
-I don’t want to go overly long on this, but if you do a word study on the words mystery and sanctified as pertaining to the body of Christ, these words only appear in that context, after the mystery of God has been disclosed by God to Paul.
-The first three gospels lack knowledge of the mystery.
+When you understand the significance of the mystery of God, you begin to realize that the gospels and epistles written before Paul received the revelation of the mystery of God, lack the entire gospel message regarding the salvation process.
+I don’t want to go overly long on this, but if you do a word study on the words mystery and sanctified as pertaining to the body of Christ.
+These words only appear in that context, after the mystery of God has been disclosed by God to Paul.
+The first three gospels lack knowledge of the mystery by the authors.
 The gospel of John was written much later, around 90AD, and contain verses that imply knowledge of the mystery of God spoken by the Lord himself.

 John 12:24 KJVS